paatre/notes/README.md

 ## Style guide

 These notes are done in Markdown.

+### Text width and resizing

 Don't cut down long paragraphs to support proper automatic resizing of the paragraphs.
 This is why `textwidth` setting isn't set in my `~/.vimrc`:

 ```vim
 augroup vimrcEx